SnehinBoston/Movie_reservation_system/README.md

-# Movie_reservation_system
+# Movie Reservation System
-This is a CLI Python My
+This is a CLI Python MySQL application for reserving movie tickets.